 Human Services – Peer Support

-The Peer Support Certificate prepares individuals to apply to the State of Nebraska to become a Certified Peer Support Specialist (C.P.S.S.).
+The Peer Support Program prepares individuals to apply to the State of Nebraska to become a Certified Peer Support Specialist (C.P.S.S.).
 CPSS use their lived experience to offer hope to others who are working on recovery.
 The State certification, along with your knowledge and lived experience, will open opportunities for employment at addiction and/or mental health treatment agencies, recovery community organizations, recovery homes, drug courts, hospitals, and other support agencies.

 There are a number of options available for those wanting to pursue attainment of the Peer Support Specialist Certification from the State of Nebraska.
 The program can be taken as: